suhvishalp/cg-1029-java-training/readme.md

 Relationship	Foreign Key Placement	    Join Table Default	        Cascade Default
 @OneToOne	    Owning side holds FK	    @JoinTable if configured	No cascading by default.
 @OneToMany	    Owning side holds FK	    Not applicable	            No cascading by default.
-@ManyToOne	    Many-side holds FK	        Not applicable	            No cascading by default.
+@ManyToOne	    Owning side holds FK        Not applicable	            No cascading by default.
 @ManyToMany	    Join table for both	        @JoinTable required	        No cascading by default.

 3.Relationships